barriebyron/barriebyron/README.md

 ### Where I live

-A remote worker since 2007, I work in my home office in southeast Florida.
+A remote worker since 2007, I mostly work from my home office in southeast Florida.

 ### My favorite quote